mpoehlmann/velazquez_lab/README.md

 # Velázquez Lab Code
-Code for Jessica (and Velázquez Lab).
+Code to make Jessica's life easier (and for the Velázquez Lab).

 > Michael Poehlmann